mohammedwasim1/Video-Game-Sales-Dashboard/README.md

   Removed unnecessary columns which would not aid analysis including: Rank.

   Replaced unneccessary abbreviations of some console names, in the 'Platform' column, with the full name of console.
-Some abbreviations were kept depending  on whether the console is commonly referred to, in this way by Gamers and Media.
+Some abbreviations were kept depending  on whether the console is commonly referred to in this way, by Gamers and Media.

   Removed duplicates.